UPRI-earthquake/upri-earthquake.github.io/ehub-commons.md

 1. **Clone the repository:** Begin by cloning [this repository](https://github.com/UPRI-earthquake/earthquake-hub-commons.git) to your local machine using the git clone command.
 2. **Install Docker:** Make sure you have [Docker](https://docs.docker.com/get-docker/) installed on your system.
 Docker Compose is essential for managing multi-container Docker applications.
 3. **Configure env variables:** Create a file named .env in the root of the repository, and add the necessary configuration variables.
 You can find an example of these variables in the .env.example file.
-4. **Configure ringserver:** Make sure that ringserver-configs/auth/secret.key exists (contains brgy token to AuthServer).
-Then set the *AuthServer* value in ringserver-configs/ring.conf to the AuthServer API address (i.e. http://172.21.0.3:5000 or https://earthquake.science.upd.edu.ph/api).
-5. **Set up nginx certificates:** For this, there will be another series of steps to be done.
+4. **Set up nginx certificates:** For this, there will be another series of steps to be done.
 These steps will only be done during development/testing to replicate the deployment server enviroment into your local machine; to ensure that you have valid SSL certificates for Nginx.
     - Create a locally trusted self-signed SSL certificate (you may use [mkcert](https://www.howtoforge.com/how-to-create-locally-trusted-ssl-certificates-with-mkcert-on-ubuntu/) to do this).
 And store the `pem` files in `https_data/certbot/conf/live/<server-name>/`
     - Configure the [nginx configuration file](https_data/nginx.dep-test.d/nginx.dep-test.conf):
         > ℹ️ If you name your `pem` files as `localhost.pem` and `localhost-key.pem`, and then store them in the folder `https_data/certbot/conf/live/localhost/`, then you shouldn't have to alter the nginx configuration file.
         * `server_name` must match the one set for the certificates
         * `ssl_certificate` and `ssl_certificate_key` should both correspond to the location and filenames of the previously generated `pem` files.
-6. **Run the containers:** Once the setup is configured, run the following Docker Compose command to start all the necessary containers:
+5. **Create MongoDB volume:** Run the following command to create a docker volume for mongodb data:
     ```bash
+    docker volume create earthquake-hub-mongodb-data
+    ```
+5. **Run the containers:** Once the setup is configured, run the following Docker Compose command to start all the necessary containers:
+    ```bash
     docker compose --env-file .dep-test.env up --build
     ```
+    > Note: If ever you encounter an error saying you are unauthorized to pull image, follow this guide on how to [authenticate with personal access token from `ghcr.io`](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-with-a-personal-access-token-classic).
+    >
-    This command will start the following containers:
+    The docker compose command will start the following containers:
     - **Nginx Proxy:** This acts as a reverse proxy server which handles incoming HTTP/HTTPS traffic and distributes it to the corresponding services within the Docker network.
     - **Earthquake-hub-frontend:** This hosts the front-end application for the earthquake-hub network which serves the user interface and interacts with the backend services to display data and handle user requests.
     - **Earthquake-hub-backend:** This hosts the back-end application for the earthquake-hub network.
 It handles various functionalities, such as user authentication, data processing, and database interactions, to support the front-end application and process incoming data from the sensors.